arp242/goatcounter/docs/sessions.markdown

 - An hour after a hash is last seen, the hash is removed.
 This ensures we can track the current browsing session only.

-- The salt is rotated daily on a sliding schedule; when a new pageview comes in we try to find an existing session based on the current and previous salt.
+- The salt is rotated every 12 hour on a sliding schedule; when a new pageview comes in we try to find an existing session based on the current and previous salt.
 This ensures there isn't some arbitrary cut-off time when the salt is rotated.
-  After 2 days, the salt is permanently deleted.
+After 1 day, the salt is permanently deleted.

 - If a user visits the next time, they will have the same hash, but the system has forgotten about it by then.